AstarNetwork/sumi/README.md

 <p align="center"><img src="media/sumi.png"/><br/></p>

 Sumi is a binding generator specifically designed for [Astar Network](https://astar.network) ecosystem with XVM in mind.
 It takes EVM metadata and converts it to an ink! module that can later be used to call into original EVM smart contract.
+Reverse ink! to EVM mode is also supported but is highly experimental and should be considered as a PoC for now.

 Please note that Sumi is not a transpiler, it's a binding generator.
 If you need to convert your existing Solidity smart contract to ink! please use [Sol2ink](https://github.com/Supercolony-net/sol2ink) instead.